ISU-DataScienceClub/Resources/README.md

 ## Data Visualization
 Data visualization is useful not only for presenting the results of an analysis, but also for exploring data before creating mathematical models.
+Advanced data visualization tends to bleed into front-end web development and computer graphics.
 ### Packages
 - [Matplotlib](http://matplotlib.org/) for simple plots guaranteed to work everywhere.